<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/5f52dae5afd14531b4d79b0d6abd6a9a/pixel?tag=ViewContent&amp;noscript=1">

 According to TrainingIndustry.com:

 “In any learning context, students often feel overwhelmed and unsure of their ability to understand and master the material.
-What a system of progressive rewards does is present learning in a more inviting and less demanding context: a game.
+A system of progressive rewards presents learning in a more inviting and less demanding context: a game.

 This phenomenon has been documented already.
 Deloitte saw a 50 percent reduction in the time requirements for training and has also experienced much better retention than before their training was reorganized.”

-One example of gamification in sales training is to provide dashboards to sales reps so they can see how far they’ve come, and also see how close they are to completing a course and receiving their next certification.
+One example of gamification in sales training is providing dashboards to sales reps so they can see how far they’ve come and how close they are to completing a course and receiving their next certification.

 In addition, you can spark a little competitive spirit among your sales team by providing leaderboards so they can compare their progress with that of their peers.

-Points, badges, and trophies provide further incentive for continual learning by recognizing sales reps for their hard work and progress.
+Points, badges, and trophies further incentivize continual learning by recognizing sales reps for their hard work and progress.

 mobile-devices